Teruichi Aono: JSA executive

 Aono has been selected multiple times to be a member of the Japan Shogi Association's board of directors throughout his career, and was chosen to be JSA senior managing director in 2013.
 He served in that capacity until February 2017 when he and two other members of the board were dismissed as part of the JSA's response to the 29th Ryūō challenger controversy.

 Shogi promotion efforts

 Aono is active in promoting shogi outside Japan including visiting England in 1979 to teach the game to local players, and helping to arrange a visit of twenty Chinese elementary school students from Shanghai to visit an elementary school in Sendagaya, Tokyo in 2015 as part of an international exchange program involving shogi.

 9-square shogi

-Aono created a new shogi variant ９マス将棋 kyū-masu shōgi "9-square shogi" published in 2016 that is useful for teaching the shogi.
-It uses a 3x3 board and begins with several different staculturalrt positions in which each player has between 2 and 3 pieces that may or may not be in hand.
+Aono created a new shogi variant 9マス将棋 kyū-masu shōgi "9-square shogi" published in 2016 that is useful for teaching the shogi.
+It uses a 3x3 board and begins with several different start positions in which each player has between two and three pieces that may be in hand.
 Promotion is restricted to the last rank on each side.
 All other shogi rules apply.
 The game can be thought as a set of tsumeshogi (詰将棋 tsumeshōgi "checkmate") and brinkmate (必死 hisshi) problems.